NetSuite editions: which is the best fit for your business?

 Like the CRM edition above, Standard helps to streamline lead-to-cash processes, elevating productivity thanks to the 360 degree view of customers, can improve sales performance, and manages global sales and services organizations.

 NetSuite OneWorld is the most comprehensive NetSuite edition.
 Businesses which have other companies in their portfolio typically use it.
 OneWorld is extremely useful for those who deal with transactions and operations outside of their own country.

 It’s billed similarly to the Standard edition, but you are also charged per subsidiary — albeit at a reasonable rate.
 While there is a significant increase in price between the CRM and Standard editions, moving up to OneWorld doesn’t hit the purse strings as hard.

 This edition can handle all of a company’s global transactions and operations.
 The backbone of the system is Financials.
 NetSuite OneWorld Financials can be excellent for any company, as it provides a complete cloud financial management application.
-This allows users to change the way in which they say the data, including currency, language, and taxation.
+This allows users to change the way in which they see the data, including currency, language, and taxation.

-NetSuite OneWorld offers out-of-the-cloud pre-configuration to more than 50 countries, and NetSuite can provide a built-in tax engine that your business can configure to its specific needs.
+NetSuite OneWorld offers out of the cloud pre-configuration to more than 50 countries, and NetSuite can provide a built-in tax engine that your business can configure to its specific needs.

 The Light Edition (LE) is designed for small companies with no more than 10 users and 50 employees.

 Next up is the Mid-Market Edition (MME).
 There’s no official minimum number required for this level, but it’s realistically geared toward companies with 15-1000 employees.
 This is a more expensive option that prices out a large section of small businesses.
 The main difference between LE and MME is that with MME you have the opportunity to add different modules to your package, including E-commerce and Inventory.